TannerGabriel/zenon-twitter-bot/README.md

 # Zenon Twitter bot

 Twitter bot that publishes updates to Zenon accelerator projects.
+For the data backend, see [zenon-az-service](https://github.com/dumeriz/zenon-az-service).

 ## Requirements